AakashOfficial/Mail-Server-Using-Java/README.md

 # Mail-Server-Using-Java

 This is a Mail Server written in Java Language.
-Technology used In This Application are
+Technology used In This Application are as Follows :-

-Java Technology - Servlet, JSP, JSTL.
+Backend - Servlet, JSP, JSTL.

-Web Technology - Web Design, HTML5, CSS3, JQuery.
+Frontend - Web Design, HTML5, CSS3, JQuery.

 Database - MySQL.

 Web Server - Tomcat.

-IDE - Eclipse.
+IDE - Eclipse (For Backend), Dreamweaver (For Frontend).

-Industry Pattern - Model View Controller(MVC)
+Industry Pattern - Model View Controller(MVC).